Florida State COVID-19 FAQs

 All temperature screenings should be administered based on legitimate and nondiscriminatory business needs and should be as non-invasive as possible.
 Employers should also consider whether a third-party vendor will be used to conduct such screenings.
 Lastly, the results of such testing should be kept as a confidential file and separated from an employee’s personnel file.

-For more information, visit Florida’s Department of Health COVID-19 Response Page and Florida’s COVID-19 Resource Center, explore the Paychex COVID-19 Help Center, review our WORX article, and follow all safety guidance provided by OSHA, the CDC, and your state or local agencies.
+For more information, visit Florida’s Department of Health COVID-19 Response Page, explore the Paychex COVID-19 Help Center, review our WORX article, and follow all safety guidance provided by OSHA, the CDC, and your state or local agencies.

 If COVID-19 is contracted after returning to work, is this covered by Workers’ Compensation insurance?

 Workers' Compensation insurance protects employees from on-the-job injuries and illnesses, however, it doesn't usually cover diseases that are unrelated to employment.
 If an employee contracts COVID-19 because of the nature of their work, they may be provided coverage.
 Some states have also proposed changes that would broaden these rules and/or provide additional coverage.
 Be sure to consult with an HR and/or insurance professional for more information or visit Florida’s Division of Workers’ Compensation website.